pytools4dart/pytools4dart/docs/user_guides/02_core.md

 - water,
 - and sequence if one was added.

-The list of these modules is avaible through `core.children`:
+The list of these modules is available through `core.children`:

 ```python
 import pytools4dart as ptd